MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerflatbedconfiguration_brightness.md

 # Windows.Devices.Scanners.ImageScannerFlatbedConfiguration.Brightness

 ## -description
-Gets or sets the current brightness level for capturing image data from the scanner's Flatbed.
+Gets or sets the current brightness level for capturing image data from the scanner's flatbed.
 At the beginning of a new scan session, this property is set to the [DefaultBrightness](imagescannerflatbedconfiguration_defaultbrightness.md) property.

 ## -property-value
 The current brightness level.